 Screened garbage bin storage areas with fencing and gates to reduce the dominance of garbage bins on the lane.

-(Fitzgibbon) If a dwelling only has frontage to a lane it should address the lane.
+If a dwelling only has frontage to a lane it should address the lane.

-Landscaping is maximised within the lane to break up the dominance of garages and delineate boundaries between lots.
+Landscaping is maximised within the lane to break up the dominance of garages and

 (Fitzgibbon) Front - adjoining park